tingai1/device-intel-cic/README.md

 CIC is short for [Celadon](https://01.org/projectceladon) in Container.
 The goal of this feature is to put [Celadon](https://01.org/projectceladon) [Android](https://www.android.com/) images in [Docker](https://www.docker.com/) containers.
 So that you could deploy the image on Linux devices through [Docker](https://www.docker.com/) tools.
 And then, you could run Android applications in it.

-## Version history

-### v0.5

-CIC version 0.5 provide an early view of this feature, for pilot and development purpose.
-Some features, including Trusty, Verified Boot, and OTA update are not included in this version.
-These features is planned for upcoming releases.

 ## Environment